rapiddweller/rapiddweller-benerator-ce/doc/quick_tour_through_the_descriptor_file_format.md

 <error code="-3">An error has occured</error>
 ```

+!!! note

       If Benerator is not configured to do otherwise, it prints out the error message, cancels execution, finishes the process
       and returns the exit code to the operating system.
 If no exit code is specified, Benerator uses -1.

 ## `<if>`